yalit/EasyAdminBundle-CustomWebTestCase/doc/tests.rst

 .. note::

-    The trait can, of course, be used on its own but in that case, the class that is using it need or:
+    The trait can, of course, be used on its own but in that case, the class that is using it needs either:

     - to define the 2 functions :code:`getControllerFqcn` and :code:`getDashboardFqcn`
     - to add the DashboardFqcn (class name) and ControllerFqcn (class name) as input to the url generation functions